Sulkysubject37/trace-seq/README.md

 └── README.md                    # This README file
 ```

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Citation

+If you use TRACE-SEQ in your research, please cite:

+MD.
+Arshad, Department of Computer Science, Jamia Millia Islamia

 ## Contributing

 We welcome contributions to TRACE-SEQ!
 Please see our `CONTRIBUTING.md` (to be added) for more details on how to get involved.